justjam2013/homebridge-virtual-accessories/README.md

 </span>

-### Virtual Accessories For Homebridge is a plugin for Homebridge that provides the ability to create virtual Apple Home accessories.
+### Plugin for Homebridge that provides the ability to create virtual Apple Home accessories.

 ## <!-- Thin separator line -->